Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

 He received and offered bribes, flattered useful but horrible people, and defeated his political enemies with no mercy.

-After Zhang Juzheng gained enough power, he framed up and executed the prince that had murdered his beloved grandfather before.
+After Zhang Juzheng gained enough power, he framed and executed the prince that had murdered his beloved grandfather before.

 Cavalry Army in the Painting "Ping Fan De Sheng Tu" that Described A Military Victory in 1575 Under the Reign of Wanli Emperor - National Museum of China